× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its range is now 200/300 meters;

-• the damage of its special attack now uses d12s, and the line & cone have ranges of 25 & 12.5 meters.
+• The damage of its special attack now uses d12s, and the line & cone have ranges of 25 & 12.5 meters.

 If your Artifice is lost or destroyed after gaining its Magnum Opus upgrade, it can be replaced/rebuilt as it was using Tinkering Tools, 1000 Aeons’ worth of materials, and a day’s rest to reconstruct it.